Cologler/JRYDictionary/README.md

 # JRY Dictionary

-this is a dictionary tools for help me search name of thing in other language.
+this is a dict/wiki tools for help me easy to query name of thing in different language.

-however, it need input record by your self.
+however, it need add record by your self.

 maybe some day support share the library? :)

-**import: this tools use mongodb as db (I want it can be easy to extend).**
+**importance: this tools use mongodb as db (I hope it more easy to extend).**

 ## how look like